Anjato/rscripts/README.md

 # rscripts
 Python scripts for RS3.
 Decided to move the C++ versions over to Python for some more experience with Python. simplicity, and much less garbage code.
 The C++ versions are an absolute nightmare.
 If you have any specific requests of what you'd like to see, feel free to message me **offline#9516**.
 I am starting to work on implementing OpenCV in order to create much more advanced scripts than what was created in the C++ version.
+As I progress through the game, I'm sure I'll find addiional things to try and make.

 ## Scripts